-If you don’t currently have a health insurance plan, it’s important to buy a plan during the 2018 Affordable Care Act (ACA) Open Enrollment period to avoid paying a penalty.
+If you don’t have a health insurance plan, consider enrolling during the Affordable Care Act (ACA) Open Enrollment Period.
+The ACA requires most people to have health insurance.
 Follow the steps below to make choosing and enrolling in a health insurance plan easy.

 What is Open Enrollment for Health Insurance?